 Knowledge graph.md

-A mental model (i. e. a way to think) of knowledge that represents (1) topics as dots and (2) associations as connections between the dots.
+A mental model (i. e. a way to think) of knowledge that represents (1) topics as dots and (2) associations as direct connections between the dots.

 Usage